Mahtab-Shabani/Retinal-blood-vessel-extraction-based-on-a-combination-of-matched-filter-and-active-contour/README.md

 Information
 ===========
-By Mahtab Shabani Jan 8th, 2023
+By Mahtab Shabani May 18th, 2023

 ```
 Mahtab Shabani.
 2023.
 Retinal blood vessels extraction based on a combination of matched filter and active contour. https://github.com/Mahtab-Shabani/a-simple-code-of-Retinal-blood-vessel-extraction-based-on-matched-filter-and-level-set-algorithm/.